MortonArb-CollectionsValue/OccurrencePoints/README.md

  - Botanical Information and Ecology Network (BIEN) [auto download with "BIEN"]

  National databases include:
- - Forest Inventory and Analysis (FIA) Program, USDA Forest Service [auto download with raw files pulled from web]
+ - Forest Inventory and Analysis (FIA) Program, USDA Forest Service [references raw web files to look for target taxa; does not download because very large]
  - Biodiversity Information Serving Our Nation (BISON), USGS [auto download with "rbison"]

  >INPUTS:<br>
- > ~ List of target taxa and synonyms (target_taxa_with_syn.csv); all target names (included synonyms) are searched<br>
+ > ~ List of target taxa and synonyms (target_taxa_with_syn.csv); all target names (including synonyms) are searched<br>
  > ~ FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv; US_state_county_FIPS_codes.csv); available in repository's "data" folder
  >
  >OUTPUTS:<br>
- > ~ Raw occurrence records for target taxa or target genera, depending on how the data were downloaded (e.g., SERNEC data are downloaded for each target genus while GBIF query is by taxon name), one CSV for each database (e.g., gbif.csv); see ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for schema used to rename columns and standardize data
+ > ~ Raw occurrence records for target taxa or target genera, depending on how the data were downloaded (e.g., SERNEC data are downloaded for each target genus while GBIF query is by taxon name), one CSV for each database (e.g., gbif.csv); see ["Renaming Columns" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for schema used to rename columns and standardize data<br>
  >
  >NOTES:<br>
  > ~ Not all data from these sources can be interpreted in the same way (e.g., vouchers or observations of wild individuals, records from botanical gardens, urban/suburban plantings, etc.), sometimes records have conflicting information or have not used the column's standards correctly (e.g., wild locality fields are filled with data referencing the museum the specimen is held in, etc.), and many have duplicates from one or more datasets.
 The aim of this script is to get all easily-downloadable, public occurrence data, which can then be sorted and vetted for the user's specific purposes.<br>